-Residents of Michigan haven’t had the smoothest ride when it comes to the use of marijuana.
+Residents of Michigan haven’t had the smoothest ride when it comes to marijuana.
 Prior to the passing of Proposal 1 in November 2018 (which legalized the recreational use of cannabis in the state), some pretty strict laws were in place as compared to most other places in America.
-Furthermore, Michigan has always had a complicated history of cannabis legislation that unfortunately has left many residents unsure of what is – and isn’t – legal.
+Furthermore, Michigan has had a complicated history of cannabis legislation.
+Unfortunately, this has left many residents unsure of what is – and isn’t – legal.

-That being said, the state has come a long way regarding the legalities around the herb for medicinal purposes, which is great news for thousands of suffering individuals.
+That said, the state has come a long way regarding the legalities around the herb for medicinal purposes.
+This is no doubt great news for thousands of suffering individuals.

 CBD: The Non-Psychoactive Cannabinoid

-As of now, it is understood that there are well over a hundred different compounds in the marijuana plant, and that CBD is the non-psychoactive relative of THC — and one of the most useful cannabinoids in terms of pain relief and other forms of medicinal therapy.
+It is understood that there are well over a hundred different compounds in the marijuana plant.
+It is also understood that CBD is the non-psychoactive relative of THC, and is one of the most useful cannabinoids in terms of pain relief and other forms of medicinal therapy.

-And these are just a few of the well-known properties of CBD that have been documented in research publications.
-Thanks to CBD, hundreds of thousands of patients have been taking control of their conditions in a natural, virtually side-effect free manner.
+And these are just a few of the well-known properties of CBD that research publications document.
+Thanks to CBD, thousands of patients have been taking control of their conditions in a more natural manner.

-Moreover, there has been a great deal of money put into the scientific research of CBD over the last couple of years.
-With such a huge stigma still surrounding the marijuana plant, though, it is paramount to have sound evidence that not all compounds produced by the plant cause the same results — especially as most people associate the cannabis plant with the well-known THC high.
+Moreover, there has been a great deal of money put into CBD research in recent years.
+With such a huge stigma still surrounding the marijuana plant, though, it is paramount to have sound evidence that not all compounds produced by the plant cause the same results.
+This rings especially true since most people associate cannabis with the well-known THC high.

-As a result of this research, there have been groundbreaking findings and progression made over recent years in terms of the potential therapeutic effects of CBD.
+Because of this research, there have been groundbreaking findings made over recent years in terms of CBD’s effects.
 Some of these publications have documented positive results on the symptoms of:

 - Chronic Pain